-- You must wash your hands with soap and water after the activity - As with all science activities, do not eat any of the substances that you are using, even if they are foods! - Take extreme care when using knives to cut up materials use a vegetable knife and adult supervision is strongly recommended.
+- You must wash your hands with soap and water after the activity - As with all science activities, do not eat any of the substances that you are using, even if they are foods! - Take extreme care when using knives to cut up materials adult supervision is strongly recommended.
 The process can be made safer by using a blender or food processor to chop up the indicator materials. - Use only the recommended substances for tests do not test cleaning products or bleach.
 These are very strong alkalis and can be very dangerous.